2012 Summer Olympics: Public transport

-London's public transport scored poorly in the IOC's initial evaluation; however, it felt that, if the improvements were delivered in time for the Games, London would cope.
+IOC's initial evaluation felt that, if transport improvements were delivered in time for the Games, London would cope.
 Transport for London (TfL) carried out numerous improvements in preparation for 2012, including the expansion of the London Overground's East London Line, upgrades to the Docklands Light Railway and the North London Line, and the introduction of a new "Javelin" high-speed rail service.
 According to Network Rail, an additional 4,000 train services operated during the Games, and train operators ran longer trains during the day.
 During the Games, Stratford International station was not served by any international services (just as it had not been before the Games), westbound trains did not stop at Hackney Wick railway station, and Pudding Mill Lane DLR station closed entirely during the Games.

 TfL also built a £25 million cable car across the River Thames, called the Emirates Air Line, to link 2012 Olympics venues.
-It was inaugurated in June 2012 and crosses the Thames between Greenwich Peninsula and the Royal Docks, carrying up to 2,500 passengers an hour, cutting journey times between the O2 arena and the ExCeL exhibition centre and providing a crossing every 30 seconds.
+It was inaugurated in June 2012 and crosses the Thames between Greenwich Peninsula and the Royal Docks, carrying up to 2,500 passengers an hour, cutting journey times between The O2 and the ExCeL exhibition centre and providing a crossing every 30 seconds.

 The plan was to have 80% of athletes travel less than 20 minutes to their event and 93% of them within 30 minutes of their event.
 The Olympic Park would be served by ten separate railway lines with a combined capacity of 240,000 passengers per hour.
 In addition, LOCOG planned for 90% of the venues to be served by three or more types of public transport.
 Two park-and-ride sites off the M25 with a combined capacity of 12,000 cars were 25 minutes away from the Olympic Park.
 Another park-and-ride site was planned in Ebbsfleet with a capacity for 9,000 cars where spectators could board a 10-minute shuttle train service.
 To get spectators to Eton Dorney, four park-and-ride schemes were set up.
 These Park and Ride services were operated by First Games Transport.